Kliff Kingsbury: New England Patriots

-Kingsbury was selected by the New England Patriots with the 201st overall selection (6th round) of the 2003 NFL draft.
+Kingsbury was selected by the New England Patriots in the sixth round (201st overall) of the 2003 NFL draft.
 He did not play in his rookie season of 2003, spending the year on the Patriots' injured reserve with an arm injury.
-He did, however, get a Super Bowl ring.
+However, Kingsbury got a Super Bowl ring after the team won Super Bowl XXXVIII.
 He was waived by the Patriots on September 6, 2004.

 New Orleans Saints

-He was signed by the New Orleans Saints to the team's practice squad, where he spent the entire 2004 season.
-He went to training camp with the Saints that season and completed 10-of-21 passes for 139 yards with a long of 57 yards and two interceptions.
+Kingsbury was signed by the New Orleans Saints to the team's practice squad, where he spent the entire 2004 season.
+Kingsbury went to training camp with the Saints that season and completed 10-of-21 passes for 139 yards with a long of 57 yards and two interceptions.

 Denver Broncos

-He was signed to the Denver Broncos' practice squad on September 6, 2005, and was released on September 21, 2005.
+Kingsbury was signed to the Denver Broncos' practice squad on September 6, 2005.
+He was released on September 21.

 New York Jets

-He then signed with the New York Jets on September 28, 2005.
-Kingsbury made his NFL debut on November 20, 2005, playing part of the fourth quarter for the Jets against the Denver Broncos.
-He completed one of two pass attempts for 17 yards.
+Kingsbury signed with the New York Jets on September 28, 2005.
+He made his NFL debut on November 20, playing part of the fourth quarter for the Jets against the Broncos.
+Kingsbury completed one of two pass attempts, a 17-yard reception by Dante Ridgeway.

 The Jets assigned Kingsbury to the Cologne Centurions of NFL Europe in 2006.
 He posted the top quarterback rating of any Cologne quarterback (73.7) while completing 58 of 102 passes for 633 yards and two touchdowns.
 He also led Cologne with a 56.9 completion percentage.

-He was waived by the Jets on May 30, 2006.
+Kingsbury was waived by the Jets on May 30, 2006.

 Buffalo Bills

-The Buffalo Bills signed Kingsbury in 2006 and he attended training camp with the Bills but he was cut before the regular season.
+The Buffalo Bills signed Kingsbury in 2006 and he attended training camp with the Bills, but Kingsbury was cut before the regular season.

 Canadian Football League

 On March 30, 2007, Kingsbury signed with the Montreal Alouettes.
 He spent part of training camp in Montreal before being traded to the Winnipeg Blue Bombers on June 20 in exchange for quarterback Brad Banks.
-He was the third-string quarterback for the 2007 Blue Bombers season behind Kevin Glenn and Ryan Dinwiddie.
+Kingsbury was the third-string quarterback for the 2007 Blue Bombers season behind Kevin Glenn and Ryan Dinwiddie.

 Coaching career

 Houston Cougars (2008–2011)

 In August 2008, Kingsbury joined the Houston Cougars as a quality control coach.
-Kingsbury received recognition for the performance of the Houston offense in 2009 with Case Keenum at the helm.
+He received recognition for the performance of the Houston offense in 2009 with Case Keenum at the helm.
 Keenum finished his Houston career with multiple NCAA Division I passing records.
 With Holgorsen departing to become the offensive coordinator at Oklahoma State University, Kingsbury was promoted co-offensive coordinator and quarterbacks coach for the Cougars alongside Jason Phillips.
-In 2011, Kingsbury served as playcaller of an offense that lead the NCAA in nearly all offensive statistics, averaging 50 points and nearly 600 yards per game.
+In 2011, Kingsbury served as playcaller of an offense that led the NCAA in nearly all offensive statistics, averaging 50 points and nearly 600 yards per game.